1. It takes less than 10 minutes to whip up.

 With huge risk comes huge reward.
 That’s what they say, right?
 Such was my first venture into the world of homemade spring rolls.
 As I told Grub Street last month, I never leave Whole Foods without picking up their delicious pre-made version from the sushi counter — so I was determined to create a similar version as an appetizer for my dinner party guests this past Saturday night.
 I was petrified, having never done this before and wondering how difficult it would be to handle the gelatinous papers.
 But guess what?
 The spring rolls were much easier to assemble than I expected, and B (and all of our friends) loved em!
 I know he doesn’t look thrilled in the photo, but trust me, he liked em.

 That’s what Phil, one of my dinner guests, told me after scarfing down these delicious veggie balls.
-B echoed that, telling me that they satisfied what he thought was his need for a meaty Italian meal.
-But enough of their testimonials, here’s what I loved about these guys.
-They’re versatile enough to make with pasta, in a sandwich, or over a salad, but they’re hearty enough to be a meal all their own.
+B said the same… and I was thrilled, because I definitely want to make these again soon.
+Next time, maybe I’ll try ’em with pasta, in a sandwich, or over a salad.
+The best part is, they’re hearty enough to be a meal all their own.
 And they’re healthy!
 It’s lentils, veggies, herbs, walnuts and eggs.

 So where did I find the recipe?